XSS3cut10n3r/WorldCup26/README.md

   <tr>
     <td width="50%">
       <img src="screenshots/02-results.png" alt="Recent results feed with UPSET and HELD tags"><br>
-      <sub><b>Recent results</b> — finished games with automatic <b>UPSET</b> (a low-ranked team beats a high one) and <b>HELD</b> (a big draw against the odds) tags, plus a live points feed.</sub>
+      <sub><b>Recent results</b>: finished games with automatic <b>UPSET</b> (a low-ranked team beats a high one) and <b>HELD</b> (a big draw against the odds) tags, plus a live points feed.
+Knockout finishes get a brief <b>"KO"</b> flourish.</sub>
     </td>
     <td width="50%">
       <img src="screenshots/03-groups.png" alt="Group tables A through F"><br>
-      <sub><b>Group tables</b> — all twelve groups, ordered by the full FIFA tiebreaker chain, with each team's owner underneath.</sub>
+      <sub><b>Group tables</b>: all twelve groups, ordered by the full FIFA tiebreaker chain, with each team's owner underneath.</sub>
     </td>
   </tr>
   <tr>
     <td width="50%">
       <img src="screenshots/04-bracket.png" alt="Projected knockout bracket"><br>
-      <sub><b>Knockout bracket</b> — projected from the live standings (italic = not yet locked), third-place slots placed by FIFA's official Annex C table.</sub>
+      <sub><b>Knockout bracket</b>: projected from the live standings (italic = not yet locked), third-place slots placed by FIFA's official Annex C table.</sub>
     </td>
     <td width="50%">
       <img src="screenshots/05-coming-up.png" alt="Upcoming fixtures list"><br>
-      <sub><b>Coming up</b> — the next fixtures with kickoff times, FIFA ranks, and which family member owns each side.</sub>
+      <sub><b>Coming up</b>: the next fixtures with kickoff times, FIFA ranks, each side's model win chance, and which family member owns each team.</sub>
     </td>
   </tr>
   <tr>
     <td width="50%">
       <img src="screenshots/06-odds.png" alt="Odds to win the cup, per person"><br>
-      <sub><b>Odds to win</b> — live championship odds, combined per person, with each team's share and the move since the last update.</sub>
+      <sub><b>Odds to win</b>: live championship odds, combined per person, with each team's share and the move since the last update.</sub>
     </td>
     <td width="50%">
       <img src="screenshots/07-conduct.png" alt="Worst conduct table"><br>
-      <sub><b>Worst conduct</b> — every card your teams pick up counts against you; rank 1 owns the dirtiest squad list.</sub>
+      <sub><b>Worst conduct</b>: every card your teams pick up counts against you; rank 1 owns the dirtiest squad list.</sub>
     </td>
   </tr>
 </table>

+## The Knockout projection

+The **Knockout** button (top of the page, available once the group stage is settled) opens a full-bleed projection page titled **Model Projected Results**, the model's best guess at how the bracket plays out, in a cool cyan theme so it never reads as a live score.

+- **Most-likely bracket.** The whole knockout drawn round by round, all the way to a **projected champion**, built from the Monte Carlo (see below).
+- **Graded against your picks.** Each knockout slot carries a locked-in prediction.
+As real games finish, every played match turns **green** when the result matched the prediction and **red** when it didn't, so at a glance you can see how the model (and your own call) is holding up.
+A third-place card sits alongside the final.
+- **Easiest Path to the Title.** A chart plus a sortable table ranking the contenders not just by how often they win, but by *how hard the road is*: the average strength of the five knockout opponents a team would have to beat to lift the trophy.
+Tap any column header to re-sort.

+Hit **Simulate** while you're here and the page follows your what-if instead of the model: the bracket becomes the tournament *you just simulated*, still graded green/red against the locked predictions, and the Easiest Path narrows to the road your simulated champion actually walked.
+Switch back to live results and it returns to the model projection.

 ## Live championship odds

 The **Odds** tab shows each person's live chance of owning the eventual winner.
-`scripts/update_odds.py` pulls the "who wins the World Cup" market from [Kalshi](https://kalshi.com/) — public market data, **no API key needed** — strips the bookmaker margin so every team's implied probability sums to 100%, and rolls each person's teams up into their combined odds.
+`scripts/update_odds.py` pulls the "who wins the World Cup" market from [Kalshi](https://kalshi.com/) (public market data, **no API key needed**), strips the bookmaker margin so every team's implied probability sums to 100%, and rolls each person's teams up into their combined odds.
 The tab shows each team's individual share and the move since the last refresh.
 Run it any time from the **Actions** tab (**Update odds → Run workflow**).

+## The pool simulator (server-side projection)

+Separate from the market odds, the site runs its own strength-rated Monte Carlo over the *current* tournament state to answer the questions the betting line doesn't: who's winning the **pool**, how the **bracket** is most likely to fall, and each side's chance in the **next game**.

+`scripts/simulate_pool.py` reads `data.json` (the live results, group tables and bracket) and `elo.json` (the team ratings) and plays the rest of the tournament forward many thousands of times, including the **third-place play-off**, then writes three files:

+- **`sim_odds.json`**: each person's odds of winning the family pool.
+- **`knockout_odds.json`** holds everything the Knockout page draws: the most-likely bracket, the projected champion, and the Easiest-Path numbers.
+- **`upcoming_odds.json`**: per-game win/draw/loss chances for the next
+  fixtures, shown on the **Coming up** cards.

+It's the same strength model the in-browser Simulate button uses, so the projection and your what-ifs speak the same language.
+Run it from the **Actions** tab (**Simulate pool → Run workflow**); it also re-runs after a scores update so the projection re-anchors the moment results change.

 ## The simulator

 Every tab has a **Simulate** button.
-It plays the *rest* of the tournament forward — the remaining group games, the full Annex C knockout bracket, extra time and shootouts — instantly in your browser, and shows who lifts the trophy.
+It plays the *rest* of the tournament forward (the remaining group games, the full Annex C knockout bracket including the **third-place play-off**, extra time and shootouts) instantly in your browser, and shows who lifts the trophy.
 Hit it again and again to get a feel for how the draw tends to break.
+(On the Knockout page, Simulate also redraws the bracket itself, see [The Knockout projection](#the-knockout-projection).)

 It's strength-weighted, not a coin toss.
 Each team carries a rating in **`elo.json`**, produced by `scripts/build_elos.py`: a 100,000-tournament Monte Carlo that tunes every rating until the simulated champions line up with the live Kalshi odds.
 So the simulator's baseline **matches the market**.

-On top of that baseline it leans on what has actually happened so far — the things a betting line is slow to price:
+On top of that baseline it leans on what has actually happened so far, the things a betting line is slow to price:

 - **Form, weighted by who you played.** Goals scored and conceded versus the tournament's running average, scaled by the quality of the opponent.
-A 7–0 over a top-ranked side moves a team far more than the same score over a minnow — and leaking goals to a minnow hurts more than leaking to a giant.
+A 7-0 over a top-ranked side moves a team far more than the same score over a minnow, and leaking goals to a minnow hurts more than leaking to a giant.
   Both group and knockout games count.
 - **FIFA rank.** A small edge to the higher-ranked side, leaned on more heavily in the group stage than the knockouts.